 Registration and management of multiple VM management software packages (VMware vCenter Server, etc) are possible.
 It is also possible to register a single VM management product multiple times and use it for management.

-When two or more different VM management products are registered, the following operations cannot be performed for different VM management products.
+When multiple different VM management products are registered, the following operations cannot be performed for different VM management products.